Governance Audit

 Monitoring Tools/Platforms:

-- EU Standards Document Repository
+- EU Standards Documents

-- Meeting Minutes with EU Bodies
+- Meeting Minutes from EU Working Groups

 Frequency: Quarterly

-Responsible Role: Policy and Public-Affairs Coordinator
+Responsible Role: Policy and Public Affairs Coordinator

 Governance Extra